When you own a rental property, it is your responsibility to ensure that your tenants are comfortable in their dwelling space.

 If you want to satisfy your tenants and retain them for a long time, it is crucial to address these complaints in a timely and effective manner.
 Tenant screening only finds good tenants.
 To keep them, you have to be a good landlord.

-Usually, tenant complaints fall into these categories: maintenance issues, neighbor problems, pest infestations, and issues with pets.
+Usually, tenant complaints fall into these categories: maintenance issues, neighbor problems, noise complaints, pest infestations, and issues with pets.
 As a landlord, it is your duty to know how to handle tenant complaints efficiently to provide a habitable place for them and to keep them happy.

 Keep in mind that you must make yourself easily accessible.
 Tenants should be able to contact you conveniently to raise certain issues that they think you need to know.
 If you are difficult to contact, tenants may be more aggravated, and this may cause more problems later on.